 Every day, I thank god that I am still alive amidst these overwhelming figures of road accidents in India.

-It is interesting to note in 9% cases pedestrians were responsible for the road accident.
+It is interesting to note in 9% cases pedestrians were responsible for the road accidents.
 I could just add to that figure last year.

 When it comes to road safety in India, breaking the rule is the rule in some cities.
 Some westerners visiting our cities get amazed to see the skill level or desperate driving attempts by some of our two-wheeler drivers.
 No wonder why they top the list of accidental deaths in India.

 In India according to NCRB data, 85% road accident victims are men in the year 2012.
 This figure is other than the drivers of the vehicles.
 Men being out on the streets most of the time for the purpose of earning food for their families need to suffer the misfortune yet this data not regretted or highlighted anywhere.
 In 2013, a total of 1,17, 055 men have died of road accidents compared to 20, 368 women.

 It is not that we do not have enough awareness regarding road safety in India, but our road condition, absence of traffic guards, absence of traffic signal and many times the pedestrians themselves cause accidents even though the blame goes to the motorist.